mobluse/easy6502/index.markdown

 förklaringen ovan bör ge dig tillräckligt för att kunna reda ut det med lite iakttagelser.

 ####Rita upp spelet####

-Because the game state is stored in terms of pixel locations, rendering the game is very straightforward.
-The first subroutine, `drawApple`, is extremely simple.
-It sets `Y` to zero, loads a random colour into the accumulator, then stores this value into `($00),y`. `$00` is where the location of the apple is stored, so `($00),y` dereferences to this memory location.
-Read the "Indirect indexed" section in [Addressing modes](#addressing) for more details.

-Next comes `drawSnake`.
-This is pretty simple too. `X` is set to zero and `A` to one.
-We then store `A` at `($10,x)`. `$10` stores the two-byte location of the head, so this draws a white pixel at the current head position.
-Next we load `$03` into `X`. `$03` holds the length of the snake, so `($10,x)` in this case will be the location of the tail.
-Because `A` is zero now, this draws a black pixel over the tail.
-As only the head and the tail of the snake move, this is enough to keep the snake moving.

-The last subroutine, `spinWheels`, is just there because the game would run too fast otherwise.
-All `spinWheels` does is count `X` down from zero until it hits zero again.
-The first `dex` wraps, making `X` `#$ff`.

 Eftersom speltillståndet lagras i termer av pixeladresser, är uppritningen av spelet mycket enkel.
 Den första subrutinen, `drawApple`, är extremt